1. What do you know about the Microsoft SharePoint?

 Above can be understood by the following diagram:

 7. What are Master Pages in SharePoint?

-Master Pages in SharePoint serves the same purpose as that of ASP.NET Master Pages.
-Certain parts of a web page normally remains same like header, footer or navigation bar etc. So, We create Master Pages with these common parts in order to achive a consistent look and feel for a SharePoint Site.
+Answer: Master Pages in SharePoint serves the same purpose as that of ASP.NET Master Pages.
+Certain parts of a web page normally remain the same as a header, footer or navigation bar, etc. So, We create Master Pages with these common parts to achieve a consistent look and feel for a SharePoint Site.

 Using Master pages provides lots of benefits including:

 Common Controls in one location only

 Answer: A subsite is a single SharePoint site within a site collection.
 A sub-site can inherit permissions and navigation structure from its parent site or can be specified and managed independently.

 9. What is Site Columns?

 Answer: A site column is a reusable column definition or template that the user can assign to multiple lists across multiple SharePoint sites.
 Site columns are useful if user organization wants to establish some consistent settings across lists and libraries.

 Answer: A content database can hold all the content for one or more site collections.